hazur84/Hackintosh-X299-VENTURA/README.md

 # MAC OS SONOMA INSTALATION

-Wifi Fenvi T919: macOS Sonoma ha eliminado la compatibilidad con todas las wifi Broadcom presentes en los Mac anteriores a 2017.
-Fenvi T919 y HB1200 llevan chipset BCM4360 (no soportado) por lo que la wifi no funciona en Sonoma.
-La parte de Bluetooth funciona bien.
-Esto supone un grave inconveniente porque se pierden también las funciones relacionadas con el ecosistema Apple (Airdrop, Cámara de Continuidad, etc.).
-Más adelante se propone una solución.
+What's not working?
+Fenvi T919 Wi-Fi: macOS Sonoma has dropped support for all Broadcom Wi-Fi present on Macs before 2017.
+Fenvi T919 and HB1200 have BCM4360 chipsets (not supported) so Wi-Fi does not work in Sonoma.
+Bluetooth works fine.
+This is a serious inconvenience because functions related to the Apple ecosystem (Airdrop, Continuity Camera, etc.) are also lost.
+A fix is proposed later.

 Hay usuarios que, para que la actualización tenga éxito, han de ajustar 2 parámetros en config.plist relacionados con la seguridad (en mi caso no parecen ser necesarias):